PedroMarianoAlmeida/offical-turbo-v1/README.md

 ### Debit tech

+- Check how to extract all Themes (auth, dark mode and query Tan Stack) to be reusable and easier to set up a new app project - Do this just after the "Better Image" Project
-- Add all shadcn components on package.json
+- Add all shadcn components on package.json (this will solve by himself when I need to use some component)
 - Add dark theme on Next 15 app layout (the same of Shadcn?) - While doesn't have I am applying the shadcn package after the app css
 - Replace the dark/light component, the Turborepo website is nicer
 - Check if it is possible add the workspaces in a different json
 - Role base protected page
   - For role will be necessary backend integration to verify the roles - So roles should not be in CoreSession, and it will be necessary a CoreSessionWithRoles, integrating next-auth and firebase (or other systems)
-- In @repo/next auth, create a auth middleware to work like the Protected component
+- In @repo/next auth, create a auth middleware to work like the Protected component (maybe put on Layout is good enough)
 - Improve Shadcn header (there is some CSS issues)
   - It is not fixed on top
   - Fix alignment and spaces issues